 Source: adapted from Global Insight, Inc., TRANSEARCH database, and U.S. Department of Transportation Freight Analysis Framework data.

-The freight service spectrum is obviously conditioned by geography and underlines a duality between maritime and inland transportation:
+The freight service spectrum is conditioned by geography and underlines a duality between maritime and inland transportation:

 - Inland transportation is serviced by the whole range of transport services, implying greater costs/time options, including intermodal rail.
 Still, inland transport systems usually have capacity constraints because of more limited water transportation options on fluvial systems.